McShelby/hugo-theme-relearn/exampleSite/content/content/frontmatter/_index.en.md

 ## All Front Matter

-The example reflect example values.
-The defaults can be taken from the [annotated example](#annotated-front-matter) below or the individual documentation.
+Here's a list of all available front matter with example values.
+Default values are described in the [annotated example](#annotated-front-matter) below or in each front matter's documentation.

 {{< multiconfig fm=true >}}
 {{% include "frontmatter.toml" %}}